What information is required for foreign payment initiation

-- SHA – the payer will pay the Danske Bank’s fees for the international payment order; the beneficiary will pay the charges of the foreign bank
+- SHA – the payer will pay the Danske Bank’s fees for the international payment order; the beneficiary will pay the charges of the foreign bank.

 - OUR – the payer will pay all the charges for the international payment order, both Danske Bank’s charges and the charges applied by the foreign bank.
 In this case the beneficiary receives the entire amount of the transfer.
-Please note that charges of other banks may be deducted from the amount transferred, if the international payment order is processed in US dollars

 - BEN – the beneficiary will pay all the charges for the international payment order, both Danske Bank charges and the charges applied by the foreign bank.
-Therefore the beneficiary does not receive the full amount transferred
+Therefore the beneficiary does not receive the full amount transferred.

 For payment orders to EU and EEA only SHA option is available.